Critical Perspectives

 4. A Screening and Seminar Series to be launched in the Fall.

-Engaging with some of these materials, media, and workshops, will create a common starting point to your liberal arts education, uncover different ways of looking at the world, foster shared understanding and solidarity.
+Engaging with some of these materials, media, and workshops, will create a common starting point to your liberal arts education, uncover different ways of looking at the world, and foster shared understanding and solidarity.

 Reading List